After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Filter Life and Usage

 The filter life is typically indicated in the product information or on the manufacturer’s website.
-After this time period, the filter becomes less effective until it does very little except get in the way of regular faucet use.
-However, the total life of one filter can differ significantly from other, even identical products.
-This is due to usage.
+After this time, the water filter for sink use becomes less effective until it does very little except get in the way of regular faucet use.
+However, the total life of one filter can differ significantly from that of other, even identical products, due to usage.

-Filter life is tied directly to usage.
-When the faucet is left running, it wastes water and also reduces the filter life, forcing the user to replace the filter cartridge at a higher frequency.
-By using the filter only for drinking water or cooking water, you can extend the life of the filter, saving time and money.
+When the faucet is left running, it wastes water and also reduces the filter life, forcing the user to replace the cartridge more frequently.
+Using the filter only for drinking water or cooking can extend its life, saving time and money.

 Filter Cartridges

 When the filter starts to lose its effectiveness, the entire faucet-mounted filter system does not need to be replaced.
 Simply remove the filter cartridge and replace it with a new cartridge.
-Most manufacturers also produce cartridge replacements, so it’s easy to find a compatible option.
+Most manufacturers also produce cartridge replacements, so finding a compatible option is generally easy.

-These cartridges typically have a lifespan measured in gallons of water that can range from 100 to 1,000 gallons, depending on the product.
+Depending on the product, these cartridges typically have a lifespan measured in gallons of water that ranges from 100 to 1,000 gallons.
 After a certain amount of water has been filtered through the cartridge, it begins to lose effectiveness.
 Some filters also come with cartridge replacement recommendations from 1 month to 3 months so it’s not necessary to try and measure the amount of water flowing through the filter.

 Style and Finish